The Gonality of Queen's Graphs: Gonality of the queen's graph

-\begin{proof} We have already seen this result holds when \(m=n=2\) and when \(m=n=3\), so we will assume we are in neither case.
-This means that \(\alpha(Q_{m,n})=n\).
+\begin{proof} We have already seen this result holds when \(n=m=2\) and when \(n=m=3\), so we will assume we are in neither case.
+This means that \(\alpha(Q_{n,m})=n\).

-Suppose for the sake of contradiction that \(D\) is a row-equitable divisor with \(\deg(D)=\gon(Q_{m,n})\) and \(r(D)>0\), such that \(D\) is not of this form.
-It will suffice to show that there exists a vertex \(q\) in the poorest row of \(D\) such that running Dhar's on \(q\) makes that row burn.
-If this is the case, then either the whole graph will burn, contradicting \(r(D)>0\); or the whole graph will not burn, allowing us to apply Lemmas \ref{lemma:upper_bound_alpha} and \ref{lemma:deg(D)_lower_bound} to conclude
+Suppose for the sake of contradiction that \(D\) is a row-equitable divisor with \(\deg(D)=\gon(Q_{n,m})\) and \(r(D)>0\), such that \(D\) is not of this form.
+It will suffice to show that there exists a vertex \(q\) in the poorest row of \(D\) with $D(q)=0$ such that running Dhar's on \(q\) makes that row burn.
+This allows us to apply Lemmas \ref{lemma:upper_bound_alpha} and \ref{lemma:deg(D)_lower_bound} to conclude